 After the call closes, the Secretariat will compile the list of proposed work programme topics from the received submissions and post them on the IPP.
 Submissions from previous calls will not be considered unless resubmitted in the year.
 In a process agreed to by CPM-13 (see 2.10.1), the Task force for Topics (TFT) will screen the submitted topics against established criteria for justification and prioritization of proposed topics and develop recommendations to the Standards Committee (SC) and Implementation and Capacity Development Committee (IC) for in-depth review.
-After evaluating the entire list of submissions and associated recommendations, the SC and IC will recommend topics for the development of standards and/or implementation.
+After evaluating the entire list of submissions and associated recommendations, the SC and IC will recommend topics for the development of standards and/or implementation resources and suggest an associated position in the Framework for Standards and Implementation.
 The TFT will discuss SC and IC outcomes, agree with and prepare recommendations and priorities to the recommendations to be presented to the CPM for adoption.